Venkat1495/Enhanced-Handwritten-Character-Recognition-Using-Convolutional-Neural-Networks/README.md

-# Enhanced Handwritten Character Recognition Using Convolutional Neural Networks | github Jan 2023
+# Enhanced Handwritten Character Recognition Using Convolutional Neural Networks
 * The project focused on tackling a challenging character recognition problem using higher-resolution grayscale images of handwritten letters.
 * We used two datasets, EMNIST (Extended MNIST) Letters and Binary AlphaDigits, to train and evaluate various neural